ChrisAxt/DIT825/README.md

 believe that the labelling process leads to the creation of a reliable source that can be used to make accurate predictions.

-### ML pipeline description
+### Retraining the model

-Due to the
-size of the dataset (1700), we aim to use semi-supervised learning to increase our dataset.
+Due to the size of the dataset (1700), we aim to use semi-supervised learning to increase our dataset.
 We will gather more articles and once we have enough collected data, we will use the current model to label the sentences within these articles.
 The sentences with a high accuracy will then be added to the training dataset.
 The sentences  with  a low accuracy will